0rtis/mochimo-farm-manager/README.md

 ##### Part 2 - Configure Mochimo Farm Manager

 1. Install [Java](https://java.com/en/download/) (version 8 or higher)
-2. Download the latest release of Mochimo Farm Manger [here](https://github.com/0rtis/mochimo-farm-manager/releases)
+2. Download the latest release of Mochimo Farm Manger [here](https://github.com/0rtis/mochimo-farm-manager/releases). *Note*: the executable `jar` `mochimo-farm-manager-version.jar` is only available in the release package.
+If you clone the repository, you will need to build the `jar` yourself with [Maven](https://maven.apache.org/)
 3. Create a farm configuration file based on the example `example_mining_farm.json`:
 	* `networkConsensus`: specify the method to compute the network consensus
-		1. `bx.mochimo.org`: use https://bx.mochimo.org/ (this is the default method)
+		1. `bx.mochimo.org`: uses https://bx.mochimo.org/ (this is the default method)
 		2. `farm`: average statistics from each miner
 		3. `miner MINER_ID`: use statistics from miner MINER_ID
 	* `id`: unique ID of the miner